 Create in me a clean heart, O God.
 Renew a loyal spirit within me.
 Do not banish me from your presence, and don’t take your Holy Spirit from me.
 Restore to me the joy of your salvation, and make me willing to obey you.Psalm 51:10-12

-Check out these related posts called Do You Question the Commands of God?
-And The Wisdom Of God Is Foolishness To Man.
+Check out this related post called The Wisdom Of God Is Foolishness To Man.

 To receive each new devotional post delivered to your inbox, subscribe below by giving us your first name and email address.